mr0786280/Stepping-Into_JavaScript/README.md

 002.023 | Else If Statement

-		modiefied the test.js file and added the new code from the lesson on it added a new branch, I want to try doing this more often in homework - even if I don't have to
+		modified the test.js file and added the new code from the lesson on it added a new branch, I want to try doing this more often in homework - even if I don't have to

+002.026 | Logical Operators

+		modified the test.js file and added the new code from the lesson on it added another branch
+		practiced comparison and logical operators